 This post has been updated – it was originally compensated as part of my partnership with Stonyfield and may contain affiliate links.
 As always, all opinions are 100% my own.
-Thank you for supporting the brands that keep me creative in my tiny kitchen!

 This dip is fiery and addictive.
 It’s extra smooth thanks to a dose of Greek yogurt, which also helps keep it much healthier than your typical bowl of dip.